 A MindMapping Diagram is a productive way to capture the ideas that are expounded during a Brainstorming session.
 With a Central Topic defined, Main Topics can be added to structure thoughts and then Topics are added as new ideas emerge.
 The Notes window could be kept open and used to record the details of ideas.
-Alternatively the Collaborate window could be used to record the discussions and dialogs.

-Learn More: Mind Mapping
+Alternatively the Discuss & Review window could be used to record the discussions and dialogs.
+Learn More: Mind Mapping Diagram

-Element Discussion provide a convenient way of recording what is being discussed in a Brainstorming session.
-If a plan for the Brain storming session has been created using a Document Artifact a scribe could record the discussion using the Document Artifact element.
-Alternatively if a Mind Mapping diagram is being used detailed discussion could be recorded against the topics in the Mind Mapping diagram.
+Discussions provide a convenient way of recording what is being discussed in a Brainstorming session.
+If a plan for the Brainstorming session has been created using a Document Artifact, a scribe could record the discussion using the Document Artifact element.
+Alternatively, if a Mind Mapping diagram is being used, detailed discussions could be recorded against the topics in the Mind Mapping diagram.